 - Introducing planting and seating in Station Plaza

 Kingston First will project manage the temporary scheme, and we have commissioned Davies White, a local landscape architect, to develop detailed designs and project manage the installation of seating, greenery and reshaping of the spaces.
 As well as consulting with our members, we will be working closely with the Royal Borough of Kingston and stakeholders including Blue Light services, residents, cycle and access groups and green and biodiversity groups.
-We hope to complete the project this summer, with a Community Planting Day also being organised for local residents to add the finishing touches to the spaces before they are unveiled.
+We hope to complete the project in August, with a Community Planting Day also being organised to add the finishing touches to the spaces before they are unveiled.